rmcanany/SolidEdgeHousekeeper/README.md

 To configure a property filter, click the tool icon ![Configure](Resources/icons8_Tools_16.png) to the right of the Property filter checkbox.

 The Property Filter checks Draft files, but they often don't have properties of their own.
-For those files, Housekeeper can also search any models in the drawing for the specified properties.
+For those files, Housekeeper can also search any models the drawing contains for the specified properties.
 Set the option on the [<ins>**Configuration Tab -- General Page**</ins>](#general-page).
 One situation where you might want to disable this option is when searching for file Status.
 See [<ins>**Document Status Options**</ins>](#document-status-options) below.

 This is a powerful tool with a lot of options.
 These are detailed below.